audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 `channels` | Integer | The number of channels the audio file has.
 `channelLayout` | String | The layout of the audio file's channels.
 `chapters` | Array of [Book Chapter](#book-chapter) | If the audio file is part of an audiobook, the chapters the file contains.
 `embeddedCoverArt` | String or null | The type of embedded cover art in the audio file.
-Will be `null` if none exists.
+It will be `null` if none exists.
 `metaTags` | [Audio Meta Tags](#audio-meta-tags) Object | The audio metadata tags from the audio file.
 `mimeType` | String | The MIME type of the audio file.